CinTheDev/ThermalCamera/README.md

 ## Remaining Problems

-- Image capture really slow
-- Captured image has grid-like appearance
+### Captured image has grid-like appearance

+The output data seems to be a little weird still, especially a visible "grid" which I don't know where it comes from.

+I think I might need to dig further into the Datasheet, as there are some interesting formulas inside there.
+All of these procedures have to be implemented.